-For users on our original user model, an introduction to how the user model works, including user roles and permissions, and how to add and manage users.
+For users on our original user model: how user roles and permissions work on this model, and how to add and manage users.

 In July of 2020, we released a new user model called the New Relic One user model, which offers many benefits in terms of how you manage your organization and users.
-At first this was only available to new sign-ups but over time we've been migrating more older customers to the new model.
-Some older customers are able to migrate their users on their own.
+At first this was only available to new sign-ups but over time we've been migrating older customers to the new model.
+Some older customers are able to self-serve the migration of their users.
 We'll continue working on migrating users to the new model until the original model is fully deprecated.

 One impact of the new user model is that it's possible now for users to have multiple logins associated with the same email.
 For example, a user with access to multiple organizations (like a contractor) may have their user record updated to the new user model in one organization, resulting in them having their original login method and records and a New Relic One user model record.
 This may result in the user being logged in to New Relic and not being able to find an account they're looking for.
 For more on that, see Factors affecting access.

-You can also use the New Relic REST API to obtain a list of everyone and their roles in your New Relic account.
+You can also use the New Relic REST API to get a list of users for an account.

-For how to edit a user's type, see Manage users.
+For how to edit a user's type, see Manage user type.

 Can add, edit, and delete users, and can enable or set up features.